rancher/charts-build-scripts/templates/template/assets/README.md

 ## Assets

-This folder contains Helm chart archives that are served from {{ .HelmRepoConfiguration.URL }}.
+This folder contains Helm chart archives that are served from {{ .HelmRepoConfiguration.CNAME }}.